This is a guide covering everything you need to know about flash sync speed.

 Why Flash Sync Speed Matters?

 The flash sync speed truly matters if you are planning to shoot using a flash.
 Which is one of the things you are most likely to do if you shoot objects.
-It really makes sense if you connect it to the exposure triangle.

 The moment you try to increase your shutter speed, you’ll realize that it tends to get darker each time.
 But, at the same time, it allows you to capture fast-moving objects or subjects that aren’t still.